 Find out about all of our Habitat Brisbane bushcare groups in the Bushcare Groups section together with details of plantings continuing this year.

-A bird survey at Bellbird Grove, Brisbane Forest Park was recently led by Jenny Ivin for Birds Queensland.
-The procedures used were compatible with those being used for our KBCN surveys.
+The September monthly bird walk at Grinstead Park and Sparkes Hill Reserve was recently led by Dawn Muir and resulted in a count of forty-six different species.
 See 'Bird observations' for details of the results for this survey and of past walks.

 The 2014 Program provides a convenient calendar of these activities with details of each walk for 2014.

 Mark Creyton (red shirt) with Henry, Tsubasa and Kenfer (three international students studying project management introduction at the Management Training Workshop) (14 September 2014)

 KBCB President Robert-Standish-White (front-left) takes notes at the Management Training Workshop